Welcome to Tauri!

 Tauri is a polyglot and generic system that is very composable and allows engineers to make a wide variety of applications.
 It is used for building applications for Desktop Computers using a combination of Rust tools and HTML rendered in a Webview.
 Apps built with Tauri can ship with any number of pieces of an optional JS API / Rust API so that webviews can control the system via message passing.

+Developers are free to build the web front-end displayed in a Webview through Tauri with any web frameworks of their choice!
 Developers can even extend the default API with their own functionality and bridge the Webview and Rust-based backend easily!

 The Architecture is more fully described in Architecture.

 This guide will help you create your first Tauri app.
 It should only take about 10 minutes, although it could take longer if you have a slower internet connection.

 If you find an error or something unclear, or would like to propose an improvement, you have several options: